cbalantic/cbalantic.github.io/Publications.md

 ### In Review:
-**Balantic, C.** & Donovan, T. Temporally-adaptive acoustic sampling to optimize detection across a suite of focal species. *In Review* at Ecology & Evolution.
+**Balantic, C.** & Donovan, T. Temporally adaptive acoustic sampling to optimize detection across a suite of focal species. *In Review* at Ecology & Evolution.

 ### In Prep:
-**Balantic** et al. Adaptive Management tools for landscape-scale automated acoustic wildlife monitoring with the R package AMMonitoR. *In Prep.*
+**Balantic** et al. Adaptive Management tools for landscape-scale automated acoustic wildlife monitoring with the R package AMMonitor. *In Prep.*